jamesyeap/food-pricer/README.md

-An API used for fetching the prices of food products from online supermarkets in Singapore (only supports NTUC at right now).
+An API used for fetching the prices of food products from online supermarkets in Singapore (only supports NTUC right now.)

 ## Usage